|

 Defining (or redefining) a character c creates a formatter

-special character on input, and produces contents on
+or indexed character on input, and produces contents on

-Groff: The GNU Implementation of troff, the groff Texinfo
+Implementation of troff, the groff Texinfo manual);

-manual.)
-Compatibility mode is disabled and the escape
+disabling compatibility mode and setting the escape

 A character defined by char can be used just like a glyph